 What We Do

-Lung Cancer Connection is committed to organizing and funding community outreach programs aimed at those affected by lung cancer in the St. Louis area.
+Lung Cancer Connection is committed to organizing and funding community outreach programs supporting those affected by lung cancer in the St. Louis area.

 - Providing support, information, and hope to the newly diagnosed and their families.

 - Educating the general public, medical treatment providers, and support networks about lung cancer's devastating toll on thousands of people each year.